 Check the employee benefits of your deceased loved ones.
-Sometimes there is an employee or Union benefits package that gives assistance with funeral cost.
+Sometimes there is an employee or Union benefits package that assists with funeral cost.

 12. Victim Compensation Program or Accident Compensation

 If your loved one was a victim of a crime or involved in an accident, you can look for some assistance.
 If he died in a vehicular accident, there is a possibility that the auto insurance will cover part, if not all the funeral cost.

-Check the no-fault coverage and accidental death clause of the insurance to see if they will pay for at least some of the funeral expenses.
+Check the insurance’s no-fault coverage and accidental death clause to see if they will pay for at least some funeral expenses.

 13. Inquire About Federal-State Assistance

 If you can’t get the money together to pay for the funeral costs, it’s possible to get some help from the government.

 People with disabilities, on Medicaid or are indigent may get small amounts from the state.
 They can get Medicaid funeral assistance.
 Inquire if your state has a victim compensation program to help you pay the funeral expenses for driving under the influence or a murder victim.

 14. Indigent Burial Assistance Programs

 Funeral Funds DOES NOT help people with these programs after a death has occurred.
-If your family member who passed away was on some type of government assistance, there is a good chance that they will qualify for the indigent burial.
+If your family member who passed away was on government assistance, there is a good chance they will qualify for the indigent burial.
 The state will pay part or all the cost, and you may be eligible for cash assistance.
 Contact your nearest Human Services office in te state you live in to find out details and to possibly apply.

 The most important thing for you to do if paying for a loved one’s funeral is an issue is to keep the funeral costs as low as possible.
 Come up with a budget and stick to it.